albertomontesg/davis-interactive/docs/pages/user_guide/usage.md

 ## Prediction Submission

-At the end of each interaction, the user must submit the mask predicted by his/her model to be evaluated in the server.
+At the end of each interaction, the user must submit the masks predicted by his/her model to be evaluated in the server.
 As an optional parameter, the user may specify which frames have to be considered in order to compute the next scribbles.
-In order to do so, use the parameter `next_scribble_frame_candidates` in the [submit_masks](/docs/session) function, for example sess.submit_masks(pred_masks, [0, 1]) to always obtain scribbles in worst of the first two frames.
+In order to do so, the parameter `next_scribble_frame_candidates` in the [submit_masks](/docs/session) function should be used.
+For example, `sess.submit_masks(pred_masks, [0, 1])` returns scribbles in the worst frame of the first two.
 By default, all the frames in a sequences are considered.

 ```python
 pred_masks = model.predict()